datascience65a-glitch/bpd-overtime-analysis/README.md

 - Employees with highest regular pay with respect to other Boston city employees.
 - Prediction of overtime expenditure based on regular,retro,injure,other payments given to the employees using regression.

-## Dataset and Dataset preprocessin
+## Dataset and Dataset preprocessing
 The analysis uses multiple datasets:
 - **Employee Earnings Data (2024)** – Payroll data for all Boston employees (filter for police).
 This is the original dataset link: https://data.boston.gov/dataset/employee-earnings-report/resource/579a4be3-9ca7-4183-bc95-7d67ee715b6d.
 - **Cleaned_police_overtime_data**- The data that is filtered and cleaned with zero missing values.